 Reluctance of the ‘old school’ to ride the technology wave

-By and large, accounting has been a traditional service, leaning on an human intensive input.
-However, technology has helped automate certain processes, bringing in efficiency.
+By and large, accounting has been a traditional service, leaning on a human-intensive input.
+However, technology has helped automate certain processes, bringing inefficiency.
 Documentation has changed dramatically, storage has become a lot more secure from physical damage, and the best part has been access.
 Businesses and accountants now possess the ability to instantly access data from the clouds, across locations and time zones.
 This is a powerful dimension that needs to be embraced, failing which survival will become a challenge.